Looking back and looking ahead Annette van Velde

 Looking ahead: multi-layered security is important for the future

 "If you look at future developments, you can expect that we will have to take measures to improve freshwater availability.
 But our message must also make it clear that this can no longer be taken for granted.
 We need to have that conversation, and we can do so if we know what the situation is."
-That is why the water board is conducting extensive research into the consequences for the water system and the measures it can take to address this.
+That is why the water authority is conducting water authority research into the consequences for the water system and the measures it can take to address them.
 "At the same time, we know that there are national issues that will have a major impact.
 These include decisions taken in relation to, for example, Room for the River 2.0 and the water level in the IJsselmeer."